BrianWill/japanese_vocab/writing.md

 - Many kanji have "nanori" readings, pronunciations that are only used in Japanese names.
 - The [jinmeiyou kanji](https://en.wikipedia.org/wiki/Jinmeiy%C5%8D_kanji) are several hundred kanji that are used *only* in Japanese names, not in vocabulary words.
 - Many Japanese names have multiple different kanji spellings.
-- Even native Japanese speakers don't know all kanji spellings of Japanese names, so they often don't know how to spell a name from the pronunciation or how to pronounce a name from the kanji spelling.
+- Even native Japanese speakers don't know all kanji spellings of Japanese names, and they often don't know how to spell a name from the pronunciation or how to pronounce a name from the kanji spelling.

 So attempting to brute force memorize the kanji spellings of Japanese names is particularly foolish.
-Instead, you should simply deal with individual names as they come up in your reading, and eventually, through extensive reading, you will learn many of the most common names and spellings.
+Instead, you should simply deal with individual names as they come up in your reading.
+Eventually, through extensive reading, you will learn many of the most common names and spellings.

 ## Should I study caligraphy?